 How To Fly To Cuba From The US

-As there are specific travel regulations for Americans traveling to Cuba in 2022, make sure you have enough time at the airport if you are flying from any other US airport to allow for any extra checks.
+As there are specific travel regulations for Americans traveling to Cuba, make sure you have enough time at the airport if you are flying from any other US airport to allow for any extra checks.

-I actually lost my flight before they finally concluded that I indeed can travel to Cuba (which I knew).
+I actually lost my flight before they finally concluded that I, indeed, could travel to Cuba (which I knew).

 A lot of major airlines also travel from Europe, Canada, and the rest of the world to Cuba, and you do not need to have a stop-over in the US.